federvieh/selma/README.md

 ==========================
 open
 ----
- * Nicer English texts for "warning_no_starred", "waiting_for_database", "no_content_found"
- * Give user possibility to directly send email from app if no content has been found
  * Somehow notify user in a nice way when changing filters (lessons/exercises)
  * correct colors for exercises
  * more resolutions for repeat icon